mperignon/2016-02-04-Flagstaff/lessons/python/06-functions.md

 0.5555555555555556
 ~~~

-## Casting challenges {.challenge}
+> ## Casting challenges {.challenge}
+>

-What happens when you type `float(5/9)`?
+> What happens when you type `float(5/9)`?

 > ## Integer division in Python 3 {.callout}
 >
 > The problem of integer division does not exist in Python 3, where division always returns a floating point number.
 We use Python 2.7 because it is much more commonly used in our community, but always keep integer division in mind as it will be a common source of bugs in your code.
-And as annoying as it may seem, there are memory benefits to integer division!

-Let's rewrite our function with the fixed bug:
+Let's rewrite our function after fixing the bug:

 ~~~ {.python}
 def fahr_to_kelvin(temp):